-Oscar Jack Piastri (born 6 April 2001) is an Australian racing driver, currently competing in Formula One for McLaren.
+Oscar Jack Piastri (born 6 April 2001) is an Australian racing driver, who competes in Formula One for McLaren.
 Piastri has won two Formula One Grands Prix across two seasons.

 A member of the Alpine Academy from 2020 to 2021, Piastri signed with McLaren in 2023 to partner Lando Norris, following a contract dispute with Alpine.
 He made his Formula One debut at the Bahrain Grand Prix, achieving his first career podium in his rookie season at the Japanese Grand Prix.
-Retaining his seat for 2024, Piastri achieved his maiden career win in Hungary, becoming the fifth Australian driver to win a Formula One Grand Prix, repeating this feat in Azerbaijan.
+Retaining his seat for 2024, Piastri achieved his maiden victory in Hungary, becoming the fifth Australian driver to win a Formula One Grand Prix, and repeated this feat in Azerbaijan.

-As of the 2024 São Paulo Grand Prix, Piastri has achieved two race wins, three fastest laps and nine podiums in Formula One.
+As of the 2024 Abu Dhabi Grand Prix, Piastri has achieved two race wins, three fastest laps and ten podiums in Formula One.
 Piastri is set to remain at McLaren until at least the end of the 2026 season.

 Piastri started racing remote-controlled cars at a national level before beginning his karting career in 2011.
 Having gone professional and competed in various Australian races and championships in 2014, Piastri began competing in European and other CIK-FIA sanctioned karting championships with Ricky Flynn Motorsport the following year.
 He moved to the United Kingdom to further his racing career in 2016, finishing sixth in the 2016 World Championship in Bahrain.